nihadjifri/collaboration-test/README.md

-This is a test repo to understand how to collaborate multiple pleople int a project, how github manages multiple user accounts etc..
+This is a test repo to understand how to collaborate multiple pleople in to a project, how github manages multiple user accounts etc..